 The late Jay Adams personal “Dog Town” 7’10 round pin gun shaped by Marcello Vercelli, local Dogtown shaper.
-We believe Jay Adams did the artwork himself on this board but it has yet to be confirmed.
+It is believed that Jay Adams did the artwork on this board himself.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page

 Jay Adams (February 3, 1961 – August 15, 2014) was an American skateboarder who as a teen, was the youngest member of the Zephyr Competition Skateboarding Team (Z-Boys).
 His spontaneous freestyle skateboarding style, inspired by ocean surfing, helped innovate and popularize modern skateboarding.
 His aggressive vertical tricks make him one of skateboarding’s most influential stylists.
 Jay Adams was inducted into the Skateboarding Hall of Fame in 2012 and he died of a heart attack on August 15, 2014 in Mexico.

 The Z-Boys became a skate team when they heard about the Bahne-Cadillac Del Mar Nationals in 1975.
 Adams was the first member to enter the competition, held in Del Mar, California, taking second place in the Junior Men’s Freestyle.
 His explosive energy and low, bold, surf-like moves characterized the style of the Z-Boys and contrasted with the traditional style of the era, which was still based around gymnastic-style tricks formulated in the 1960s.
 Adams’ ability to turn near-disasters into never-before-seen feats of style and agility was termed “an athletic stream-of-consciousness” by the 2001 documentary about the team, Dogtown and Z-Boys.